 Background considerations include either a clean, organized space or a professional virtual background.
 Ensure your internet connection can handle video calls without dropping quality or creating delays.

-Essential Tech and Accessories
+Essential tech and accessories

 Monitor setup significantly boosts productivity compared to working solely on a laptop screen.
 A second monitor allows you to reference documents while writing or attend video calls while taking notes.